Structured Prompts Improve Evaluation of Language Models: Related Work

 \textbf{Prompting methods.} The discovery of in-context learning~\citep{brown2020languagemodels}, where models learn from n-shot demonstrations, and the breakthrough of chain-of-thought (CoT) prompting~\citep{wei2022chainofthought} established the important role of prompt design in model performance.
-Complex, manually-composed strategies like Medprompt~\citep{nori2023medprompt}, which combine few-shot selection, CoT, and ensembling, demonstrate that a LM's performance ceiling often lies higher than with the use of static prompts.
-Because manual prompt engineering is impractical for systematically approximating this ceiling, researchers often frame prompt design as a formal "optimization problem", leading to the field of APO.
+Complex, manually-composed strategies like Medprompt~\citep{nori2023medprompt}, which combine few-shot selection, CoT, and ensembling, demonstrate that LM performance can be substantially higher than under a single static prompt configuration.
+Because manual prompt engineering is impractical to apply systematically, researchers often frame prompt design as a formal "optimization problem", leading to the field of APO.
 Early APO methods include generation-and-selection, such as Automatic Prompt Engineer (APE)~\citep{zhou2023largelanguagemodelshumanlevel}, which uses an LM to propose candidate instructions and a separate scoring function to select the best one.
 Subsequent systems expanded this search paradigm~\citep{wang2023promptagent, yang2023large, singla2024dynamic}.
-These methods often outperform zero-shot or manually engineered prompts on a variety of general tasks.
-In the LM-as-Optimizer paradigm, an LM is instructed to iteratively refine prompts by showing it a trajectory of previously evaluated candidates and their scores.
-Other approaches have employed evolutionary search, like Promptbreeder~\citep{fernando2024promptbreeder}, which treats prompts as "genes" and evolves a population of instructions over generations using a LM to perform mutation.
+These methods often outperform zero-shot or manually engineered prompts across tasks.
+In the LM-as-Optimizer paradigm, an LM is instructed to iteratively refine prompts by showing it a trajectory of previously evaluated candidates.
+Other approaches have employed evolutionary search, like Promptbreeder~\citep{fernando2024promptbreeder}, which treats prompts as "genes" and evolves a population of instructions over generations.
 The DSPy framework~\citep{khattab2023dspy} generalizes these methods, providing a programming model that compiles declarative, multi-stage pipelines.